 The Competitors will get five wooden boards.
-Four plates with colour samples (two with Colour one and two with colour four) mixed by the experts, and also 1 wooden plate with a white undercoat for Colour Graduation, the wooden plates will be approx. 21 x 29.7cm (A4 format).
+Four plates with colour samples (two with Colour one and two with colour four) mixed by the Experts, and also one wooden plate with a white undercoat for Colour Graduation, the wooden plates are approximately 21.0 cm x 29.7 cm (A4 format).
 All the given boards have to be given back to the Experts for assessment.

-The half of two boards with the mixed colour on (Colour 1 and 4) will be covered with masking tape and sealed by the Experts.
+The half of two boards with the mixed colour on (colour 1 and 4) are covered with masking tape and sealed by the Experts.
 The other half of the two boards must be painted by the Competitors with their mixed colours.